enzolutions/spress-tinto-theme/src/content/post/2016-01-18-sample-post.md

 ---
 layout: post
-title: "Sample post"
+title: Sample Post
-subtitle: "This is a subtitle for this post"
+description: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
-categories: [posts]
+categories: [articles]
-tags: [sample]
+tags: [sample post, posts]
-teaser: "Below is just about everything you'll need to style in the theme"
+draft: true
 ---
 Below is just about everything you'll need to style in the theme.
 Check the source code to see the many embedded elements within paragraphs.